-Lesson Title: Comprehending a Listening Passage - Idioms Theme: Listening Lesson Number: L3-L057 Class: SSS 3 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 3 1.
-Practise reading the listening will be able to: passage 'Fatu Wants to Play 1.
-Answer comprehension questions on Basketball' aloud (see end of lesson). an unknown text.
-Remember correct intonation and 2.
-Summarise a listening text in their stress. own words.
-2. Write the idioms on the board (see end 3.
-Use context clues to infer meaning of new words. of lesson). new words.
+Lesson Title: Comprehending a Listening Passage - Idioms Theme: Listening Lesson Number: L3-L057 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Answer comprehension questions on an unknown text.
+2. Summarise a listening text in their own words.
+3. Use context clues to infer meaning of Preparation 1.
+Practise re passage 'Fatu Basketball' alou Remember corr stress. ading the listening I Wants to Play d (see end of lesson). ect intonation and an unknown text.2.
+Summarise a listening text in their own words.
+Remember correct intonation and stress.
+2. Write the idioms on the board (see end)